 WASHINGTON—(WUSA9) In the wake of a WUSA9 investigation showing Dulles International Airport as highest in the nation for claim rates of lost, stolen or damaged luggage, Virginia congresswoman Barbara Comstock (R-Va.) is alarmed.

 U.S. Rep. Barbara Comstock isn't happy with security officers at her home airport Dulles International and its rate of passenger claims of baggage damage, loss and theft at the hands of security screeners.

-Washington, DC – Congresswoman Barbara Comstock (R-VA) issued the following statement on the Department of Homeland Security funding bill that passed the House today:
+Washington, DC – Congresswoman Barbara Comstock (R-VA) issued the following statement on the King v.
+Burwell Supreme Court decision:

 Like so many of my constituents, I have been privileged that my career included service as a federal employee.
 I worked for my predecessor, Congressman Frank Wolf as a senior aide and served as a senior official at the Department of Justice after September 11th.